Light bulb of your choice – varies (I used at 1500 lumens CFL bulb, E26 base)

 PING PONG BALLZ OMG

-I used masking tape to visualize what kind of lamp I wanted.
+To visualize what kind of lamp I wanted, I used masking tape.
 I made half of it a globe and half of it more orbital:

-I leaned toward the orbital style, so I moved all the balls to the middle.
-I had 3 on each spoke.
+Found that I leaned toward the orbital style, so I moved all the balls to the middle.
+For each spoke, I had 3 on.

 I decided that looked too cluttered, so I removed the middle balls all the way around.
 Balls.